A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 1. Detection of Hidden Problems

 Many sewer-related issues aren’t visible to the naked eye.
 Problems like cracks in the sewer pipe, blockages from tree roots, or deteriorating materials such as Orangeburg pipes or old cast iron can be identified through a sewer scope inspection.
+A sewer scope inspection involves using a flexible borescope camera to see and record video of sewer pipes.
 You should get a sewer inspection before buying a house to avoid inheriting these costly issues.

 2. Avoiding Massive Repair Costs